 Ok people…this Starbucks thing is getting out of hand.
-First we had the Pink Drink, now we have the Starbucks Purple Drink, though it really isn’t purple.
+First we had the Pink Drink, now we have the Starbucks Purple Drink (not to be confused with the Violet Drink), though it really isn’t purple.
 The Pink Drink has basically broken the internet.
 All it is the Starbucks Acai Refresher made with coconut milk instead of water.
 And so many people are asking for this at Starbucks that some stores are running out of freeze dried strawberries and coconut milk.
 And now we have the Purple Drink – how it is ordered and its ingredients has become quite a debate online.

 So, as you can see in the picture, neither version is really purple.
 (I learned the secret to making it purple though- read on).
 On the left is the Passion Fruit version, while the drink on the right is the Berry Hisbiscus variation.
 Both had coconut and blackberries but the flavors were polar opposites.